juliuspr/on-hornplaying/content/introduction.md

 title: Preface
 ---

-"On Horn Playing" illuminates the question: what is horn playing?
-To do so, we look at horn playing from three perspectives:
+"On Horn Playing" is a set of resources that presents horn playing from three perspectives:

 - Practical
 - Conceptual